 I love that scene from the Fellowship Of The Ring where Gandalf screams at the Balrog: “You shall not pass!”
 Awesome.
-That was a game changer scene – it ratcheted up the conflict several notches.
+That was a game changer scene, it ratcheted up the conflict several notches.
+Gandalf went to the ultimate extreme to make sure that Balrog did not pursue the rest of the Fellowship.
 Does your main character have a line in the sand, a personal boundary past which they will not cross?
 Don’t be subtle – give them a shove off the cliff.